TseChapman/NoCO2/README.md

   <img width="460" height="300" src="./src/assets/noco2-logo.png">
 </p>

 NoCO2 is a React app that allows users to monitor their daily CO2 emissions by visualizing their emission history in a line chart.
 Users can input their daily activities through a form, which is then sent to the backend for CO2 emission calculation.
-The app also provides a dashboard page where users can view statistic cards, such as the highest emission activity or average emissions.
+The app also provides a dashboard page where users can view statistic cards, such as the highest or average emission activity.

 ## Table of Contents